G4brym/R2-Explorer/README.md

 - Object detection on images using workers-ai ?
 - Tooltip when hovering a file with absolute time in "x days time ago" format
 - support for responding to emails
+- More advanced file editing with more validations per file type

 ## Known issues